melanie-s-h/N-Body-Simulation/README.md

 which will be numerically integrated with the Runge-Kutta 4 Method to approximate the bodies trajectories.
 <br>

-*Author: Melanie Heinrich, based on the code '/Ingolstadt.jl/tree/main/src/Development/NBodies/NBodies.jl' published on github by Niall Palfreyman, downloaded: 26/5/2022.*
+*Author: Melanie H., based on the code '/Ingolstadt.jl/tree/main/src/Development/NBodies/NBodies.jl' published on github by Niall Palfreyman, downloaded: 26/5/2022.*